matloff/revisit/README.md

-# revisit: a "Statistical Audit" for Statistical Reproducibility and Alternate Analysis
+# revisit: a Tool for Statistical Reproducibility and for Teaching

 ### The reproducibility crisis